Long Employee Leaves: Does It Affect Gratuity and Reinstatement Status?

 VinayChaudhry

-If an employee takes long leaves in a serving year ( granted leave 1 month but not reported for more than 3 months) is he entitled for gratuity for that year and if he is reinstated this will considered as fresh joining?
+If an employee takes long leaves in a service year (granted leave for 1 month but does not report for more than 3 months), is he entitled to gratuity for that year?
+If he is reinstated, will this be considered as a fresh joining?

 umakanthan53

-Unauthorised long leave taken by the employee does not automatically snap the tie of employer-employee relationship.
-Therefore, rejoining after such long unauthorised leave cannot be treated as fresh joining as if a sequel to a fresh appointment.
+Overstaying of leave is considered unauthorized absence.
+Unless such a period is declared as a break in service as stated above, it must be taken into account for the computational purpose of statutory gratuity.
+Unsanctioned long leave taken by the employee does not automatically sever the tie of the employer-employee relationship.
+Therefore, rejoining after such extended unauthorized leave cannot be treated as a fresh joining as if a sequel to a fresh appointment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute